 thank goodness I’ve never had to deal with thee antenna.
 But I still had to change the channel.
 My father said that’s what kids are for, getting stuff done for them while they sit. :J

-NoNameOntheBullet Premium Member about 1 month ago
+NoNameOntheBullet Premium Member 3 months ago

 Seems to be a theme to some of our comics today.
 “Daddy’s Home” had TV remote joke today as well!
 Also, this “theme” opened the nostalgia flood gates!